sonrabakarim/barlkk/_posts/2015-08-04-awesome-react-boilerplates.md

 <br>By former colleague (and one hell of a coder) this kit is designed to get you up and running with a bunch of awesome new front-end technologies.
 It's a bit heavy for those new to React, and doesn't have the benefits of Isomorphic rendering, but there's plenty of info to take away from studying it.

 **[react-boilerplate](https://github.com/mxstbr/react-boilerplate)**
-From the documentation, "A highly scalable, offline-first foundation with the best developer experience and a focus on performance and best practices."
+<br>From the documentation, "A highly scalable, offline-first foundation with the best developer experience and a focus on performance and best practices."
 I haven't personally tried this seed yet but it's got enough umph behind it to make it worth bringing to your attention.

 **[react-slingshot](https://github.com/coryhouse/react-slingshot)**
 <br>React Slingshot is a comprehensive starter kit for rapid application development using React.
 Includes React + Redux starter kit with Babel, hot reloading, testing, linting and a working example app, all built in.